FabioPBrigagao/glare-seeker-unity/README.md

 # Glare Seeker

-Glare Seeker is a 3D platformer and puzzle game developed for PC/Mac.
-The goal of the game is to reach the light glares.
+Glare Seeker is a 3D platformer and puzzle game developed for PC/Mac where the goal of the game is to reach the glares of light.
 The game is still under development.

 <p align="center">
   <img src="https://github.com/FabioPBrigagao/glare-seeker/blob/master/Images%20%26%20Gifs/title.PNG">